gherlein/gherlein/README.md

 got to work with Woods Hole Oceanographic Institute (WHOI) on the Research Vessel Atlantis.
 We carried the mini-submarine Alvin.
 That was a really fun job.

-I've gotten to write code and build systems and teams across several generations of technology.
+I've had the pleasure of writing code and building systems and teams across several generations of technology.
 The more it changes the more it stays the same.
+It's still what I want to do every day.
 If you really are interested in all that I've done you should check out my [LinkedIn profile](https://www.linkedin.com/in/gherlein/).